 2009: Certificate for Outstanding Student Feedback in Teaching and Learning, University of Adelaide

-Since 2013 Lisa has developed expertise in teaching Art History courses online that incorporate large group discussion and small group discovery activities effectively.
-She was also a participatant in the 'Getting a MUVE on: Developing Web 2.0 Curricula in the Humanities' pilot project in 2011, in which Second Life was used in both formative and summative assessment tasks for student-created avatars and virtual gallery spaces.
+Since 2013 I have developed expertise in designing and delivering Art History courses online.
+I also participated in the 'Getting a MUVE on: Developing Web 2.0 Curricula in the Humanities' pilot project in 2011, which used the virtual world 'Second Life' in formative and summative assessment tasks for student-created avatars and virtual gallery exhibitions.

 Guest lectures and seminars

 - ARTS 2002 Festival of Arts, tutor (2019)

 - ARTS 1007 The Enquiring Mind: Freedom and Media, tutor (2017)

 - ARTS 1007 The Enquiring Mind: Arts of Engagement, lecture: 'Freedom of Expression: Art and War' (2015, 2014)

 I have contributed first-year guest lectures and seminars on topics across the Humanites curriculum at the University of Adelaide ranging from Reformation art and visual culture, how to use art and visual culture as historical evidence, French Impressionism, Renaissance art, and photography for History, English, and the Creative Arts.